 How to lose weight in a week

 So how can you lose weight in a week?
-With this one week diet plan, you could lose up to seven pounds in seven days.
+This one-week diet plan could help you lose seven pounds in seven days and help with how to lose belly fat.

 Getting trim can be tricky and trying to lose weight during lockdown can be even more difficult.
 Too often, we vow to exercise every morning and subsist on just one low-calorie meal per day, only to end up failing and binging on cake and chocolate on day two.
 That’s because fad diets can be incredibly restrictive and often leave us feeling hungry and unsatisfied – not to mention lacking in energy.